Dr Hantian Zhang FHEA, PhD, MSc, BA Hons

 About

-I am a Lecturer in Media at the Department of Media Arts and Communication.
-I currently teach Making Media, Making Media 2, Media Evolution And The Professional Landscape, and Applied Project/Dissertation for Media modules for BA (Hons) Media.
-I am a Collaborative Course Leader for BA(Hons) Creative Practice (Topup).
-I received the Fellowship of HEA (FHEA).
-I was awarded a PhD in Digital Media and Communication in 2019 and an MSc in Design and Digital Media (with Distinction) in 2014 both at the University of Edinburgh, and a BA Hons (1st) in Fine Art at Nanjing Normal University in China in 2013.
-I consider the area of media to be challenging because it requires creative thinking, research and technical skills.
+I am a Senior Lecturer in Media at the Sheffield Creative Industries Institute (SCII).
+I am the Course Leader for BA(Hons) Media and Communications.
+I am teaching multiple modules for BA(Hons) Media and Communications, MA Global Communication and Media, and MA Digital Media Management.
+I was awarded a PhD in Digital Media and Communication and an MSc in Design and Digital Media (with Distinction), both at the University of Edinburgh.
+I consider the area of media and communications to be challenging because it requires creative thinking, research, and technical skills.
 However, it is also a rewarding subject because of the creative outcomes it delivers.
-Therefore, I always feel enjoyable in teaching and research in the area.
+Therefore, I always enjoy teaching and researching in the area.

-My research covers multiple aspects of Digital Media including social media, audience engagement, social/(tele)presence, participatory culture and network analysis.
-My current research explores YouTube video networks, audience engagement with YouTube video blogs (vlogs), and gamification elements on online streaming apps.
-Outcomes of my research have been recently published in and presented at peer-reviewed international journal and conferences in Internet, Social Media, Communication, and Human-computer Interaction (HCI) studies including First Monday (2018), HCI International (2020), International Communication Association Conference (ICA) (2021).
-In addition to Digital Media research, I also have a background in Creative and Digital Media Production, including Graphic Design, 3D, Film Production and Web Design.
+My research covers cultural and technical aspects of social media, including influencers, platforms, content, audiences, participatory culture, and algorithmic networks.
+Outcomes of my research have been published in and presented at peer-reviewed international journals and conferences in Internet, Social Media, Communication, and Human-Computer Interaction (HCI) studies.
+In addition to Digital Media research, I also have a background in Creative and Digital Media Production, including Graphic Design, 3D, Film Production, and Web Design.

-Before joining Sheffield Hallam University, I was a tutor and project supervisor for MSc Design and Digital Media at the University of Edinburgh and taught several modules including 3D and Animated Design, Digital Design and Digital Media Studio Project.
-I also worked at the Edinburgh Centre For Data, Culture & Society.
-Furthermore, I worked as a professional Graphic and Digital Designer at creative agencies in UK and China, and delivered works in, for example, web/app design, infographic design, branding, advertising and visual identity.
+Before joining Sheffield Hallam University, I was a tutor and project supervisor for MSc Design and Digital Media at the University of Edinburgh and taught several modules, including 3D and Animated Design, Digital Design, and Digital Media Studio Project.
+I also worked at the Edinburgh Centre for Data, Culture & Society.
+Furthermore, I worked as a professional Graphic and Digital Designer at creative agencies and delivered works in, for example, web/app design, infographic design, branding, advertising, and visual identities.

 Teaching